APIs-guru/openapi-directory/README.md

 - Only publicly available APIs(free or paid).
 - Anyone can add/changes API, not only API owners.
 - All data could be accessed through REST API(free, but API key required).

+If you have Swagger files for any public API, please feel free to make pull request.